Prosecutors to review 1979 slaying for ties to serial killer

 Attorney Annee Della Donna, who runs the pro bono Innocence Rights of Orange County, said she made the request after detecting apparent similarities in the now-deceased Evins' case with murders by the so-called Golden State Killer.

 Authorities in Northern California arrested 72-year-old former police officer Joseph DeAngelo last April and said they believed he was the killer who had long proved elusive to authorities.
 DeAngelo is charged with 12 killings throughout the state in the 1970s and 1980s, including one in Orange County in 1980.
+He has yet to enter a plea.

 As a teen, Della Donna said she was the victim of an abduction attempt and years later saw a sketch of the Golden State Killer suspect that she thought resembled her attacker.
 She started looking into rape and murder cases that had occurred nearby and came across Evins' case, she said.